Lonnie Gordon: Early life and career

 Born in Philadelphia, Pennsylvania, Gordon moved to the Bronx at an early age.
 In the early 1980s, she started performing around the Harlem area in clubs as the lead singer of a band called Nythjar.
 After meeting her husband, she relocated to England in the late 1980s, and retired from the music scene to take care of her daughter Rikki.

 Gordon resumed her singing career in 1988 singing lead vocals for club-oriented acts such as Offshore, Deja Vu and most notably, House ensemble Quartzlock, releasing the singles "No Regrets", "Love Eviction" and "You Make Loving Fun".
 In 1989, she contributed lead vocals to Simon Harris' cover of the On the House song "(I've Got Your) Pleasure Control", which became her first charting single in the UK.
 The record brought her to the attention of Supreme Records, who offered her a deal in 1989.

 The first single on the Supreme label, a cover of First Choice's "Let No Man Put Asunder" (re-titled "It's Not Over (Let No Man Put Asunder)"), was a club hit but did not translate into pop success.
-For her next single, "Happenin' All Over Again", Gordon collaborated with British hitmaking team Stock Aitken & Waterman.
-She had a long association with the record label Supreme dating back to 1985 with the Supreme act Princess.
+For her next single, "Happenin' All Over Again", Gordon collaborated with British hitmaking team Stock Aitken & Waterman (SAW).
+She had long admired their work with Dead Or Alive, and Supreme acts Mel & Kim and Princess, and was determined to work with them.
+It was one of the reasons she signed with the record label.
 The single was released in January 1990.
 It peaked at No. 4 on the UK Singles Chart, and became a huge hit around Europe.

 The planned follow-up single, the uptempo "How Could He Do This to Me", was scrapped (and was never released until years later), and the ballad "Beyond Your Wildest Dreams" was released instead in August 1990.
-The single peaked at No. 48.
+The single peaked at No. 48, with Gordon expressing her disappointment over its performance, and its impact on her forthcoming album campaign.
+She felt that an upbeat song in the vein of her prior hit should have been chosen instead.
+However she praised the quality of the record and credited producers SAW for making a credible R&B ballad in tune with the trends of the time.

 In November 1990, Gordon released her debut album's title track "If I Have to Stand Alone", which had a similar sound to "Happenin' All Over Again".
 The single charted at No. 68 in the UK.
 Her debut album, If I Have to Stand Alone, only received a limited release in Europe, Australia (where it peaked at No. 173 on the ARIA Albums Chart) and Japan.

+Gordon expressed her deep distress over the failure of the album to reach the potential of its first hit single, confessing it made her doubt herself for many years, but she now places the blame on political and artistic wrangling between her record company and SAW.